grodansparadis/vscp-doc-spec/vscp_globally_unique_identifiers.md

 A general discussion of UUID's/GUID's is [here](https:///en.wikipedia.org/wiki/Universally_unique_identifier).

-Some GUID's are reserved and unavailable for assignment.
-[This page](./appendix_a.md) list these and also assigned IDs.

 [Grodans Paradis AB](https://www.grodansparadis.com) controls the rest of the addresses and will allocate addresses to individuals or companies by them sending a request to [guid_request@vscp.org](guid_request@vscp.org).
 You can request a series of 32-bits making it possible for you to manufacture 4294967295 nodes.
 If you need more (!**!!**) you can ask for another series.
 There is no cost for reserving a series.